 Persistence of First-Time Freshmen

-Of the first-time freshmen who were enrolled at the college in fall 2002 as of census (N=961), 48% persisted to fall 2003.
-This rate did not change from fall 2001 to fall 2002.
-The one-year persistence rate was also broken down by educational objective, gender, and ethnicity.
-Results showed that students who intended to transfer with an AA persisted at a higher rate 54% than other groups.
-In addition, female freshmen had a much higher persistence rate (56%) than males (43%).
-Filipino freshmen persisted at a higher rate (65%) than other ethnic groups.
+Of the first-time freshmen who were enrolled at the college in fall 2003 (N=922) as of census, 44% persisted to fall 2004.
+This rate for fall 2004 decreased from fall 2003 (48%).
+The persistence rate was also broken down by educational objective, gender, and ethnicity.
+Results showed that students who intended to transfer without an AA persisted at a higher rate (51%) than other groups.
+Female freshmen had a much higher persistence rate (57%) than males (36%).
+Filipino and Asian freshmen persisted at a much higher rate (69% and 66% respectively) than other ethnic groups.

-In summary, analysis of census enrollment at Miramar College indicated an 11% enrollment decrease and a 5% FTES increase in fall 2003 as compared to fall 2002.
-The fall-to-fall persistence rates of the first-time freshmen were compared with data from the previous year.
-Results showed there was no change from the previous year.
-Female freshmen had a higher persistence rate than males.
+In summary, analysis of enrollment at Miramar College indicated an enrollment increase (1.8%) but a slight FTES decrease (1.2%) in fall 2004 as compared to fall 2003.
+The fall-to-fall persistence decreased from 48% in fall 2003 to 44% in fall 2004.
+Female freshmen had a much higher persistence rate than males.
 Filipino and Asian freshmen also persisted at a higher rate than other groups.